 2014 “Common, Consequential, Changeable: The Scope of Family Violence in Ohio” Conference

-WHAT: A one-day conference, “Common, Consequential, Changeable: The Scope of Family Violence in Ohio”, will be held in conjunction with the release of the “The Scope of Family Violence in Ohio” report.
+WHAT: A one-day conference, “Common, Consequential, Changeable: The Scope of Family Violence in Ohio”, was held in conjunction with the release of the “The Scope of Family Violence in Ohio” report

 WHO: The HealthPath Foundation of Ohio, The Ohio Colleges of Medicine Government Resource Center (GRC)

-- Click here to see the full slides
+SUPPORTING DOCUMENTS: Click here to see the full slide deck

 Click here to find information and outcomes from the 2010 Ohio Family Violence Prevention Project that began in 2007.